vidaud/seta/seta-doc/docs/index.md

 The first step is to create an AI model, which uses a complex algorithm or layers of algorithms that interpret data and make decisions based on that data.[^3]

-The next step is to train the AI model by using full text documents and their phrases from Elasticsearch.
+The next step is to train the AI model by using full text documents and their phrases from ElasticSearch.
 This training enables the models to learn relations between the meanings of the words in the text provided.

 ### Word2Vec